QMCSoftware/QMCSoftware/docs/_sources/rst_from_demos/qmcpy_intro.rst.txt

 IID vs LDS
 ----------

-Low discrepancy sequences (lds) such as Lattic and Sobol are not independent like IID points - The below code generates 1 replication (squeezed out) of 4 samples of 2 dimensions
+Low discrepancy sequences (LDS) such as lattice and Sobol are not independent like IID points - The below code generates 1 replication (squeezed out) of 4 samples of 2 dimensions